webmandman/boxlang-ghcr-test/README.md

 ## Conclusion

-This streamlined process, with no credit card required, makes deploying a **BoxLang Miniserver website** easy for everyone.

-By following these steps, you can achieve an efficient deployment workflow, ensuring your **BoxLang Miniserver website** is live and up-to-date with minimal effort.
+By following these steps you can achieve an efficient deployment workflow, ensuring your **BoxLang Miniserver website** is live and up-to-date with minimal effort.

 Cheers!